SquareGearsLogic/TcpRmiTools/README.md

 Using TCP Tools
 -----------
-listen on all network interfaces.
+Listen on all network interfaces.
 ```bash
 java TCPServer [PORT]
 ```
-listen on specific network interface only.
+Listen on specific network interface only.
 ```bash
 java TCPServer [HOST] [PORT]
 ```

-connect Client on specific network interface.
+Connect Client on specific network interface.
 ```bash
 java TCPClient [HOST] [PORT]
 ```

 Using RMI Tools
 -----------
-listen on all network interfaces.
+Listen on all network interfaces.
 Remote Object will be returned on a random port between 0 and 65535.
 ```bash
 java -cp .
 RmiServer [PORT]
 ```
-listen on specific network interface only.
-All communication goes through a single port.
+If [HOST] is not 'localhost', it listens on specific network interface only All communication goes through a single port.
 ```bash
 java -cp .
 RmiServer [HOST] [PORT]
 ```

-connect Client on specific network interface.
+Connect Client on specific network interface.
 ```bash
 java -cp .
 RmiClient [HOST] [PORT]
 ```